particle-iot/docs/src/content/troubleshooting/faqs/general-knowledge/pricing-faq.md

 * Growth Plan: 540 MB cellular data per block per month
 * Enterprise Plan: varies by pricing tier, [contact Particle Sales](http://particle.io/sales) to learn more

-## How Can I Optimize My Data Operation Consumption?
+## How can I optimize my data operation consumption?

 Please see our documentation [here](/getting-started/cloud/introduction/#minimizing-data-operations) for suggested practices to reduce Data Operation consumption.

-## What Happens If I Cross My Data Operations Threshold?
+## What happens if I cross my data operations threshold?

 **Free plan** users who require more Data Operations and/or support for more devices will need to upgrade to the Growth plan.
 Should you exceed 100K Data Operations, you will be warned and given a 3 day grace period to upgrade your account to a paid plan.
 If you don’t upgrade in 3 days and your monthly billing cycle on the Free plan doesn’t reset then all communications between your devices and the Particle cloud will be paused until the end of the billing month, when they will be resumed.
 You cannot add more Data Operations to the Free plan.